National Parks, Monuments, and Seashores, United States, Washington DC

 The Historic Ford's Theatre

-The historic theatre is the scene of one of the most tragic events in American history; the assassination of Abraham Lincoln.
-The theatre looks very much like it did on that fateful evening.
-The President’s Box adorns an American flag and a portrait of President George Washington, just as it did in 1865.
+Ford’s Theatre is the site of one of the most tragic moments in American history: the assassination of President Abraham Lincoln.
+Remarkably, the historic theatre still closely resembles how it looked on that fateful night in 1865.
+The Presidential Box is draped with an American flag and features a portrait of George Washington—just as it did when Lincoln arrived for the evening’s performance.

-The interior of the President’s Box is closed to the public to protect it from damage.
+While the interior of the Presidential Box is closed to the public to preserve its condition, visitors can view it from the main floor of the theatre.

 The Petersen House